treesforlife/druids-grove-tree-survey/index.md

 # Methodology

-This tree survey was carried out by Julian Everett over two days at the end of November 2021.
+This tree survey was carried out over two days at the end of November 2021.
 It updates a previous tree survey which was conducted during an earlier part of the year in 2012.
 The location of each tree was recorded as OSGL and lat/long using the Grid Location GB iPhone application with a 4G signal under clear weather conditions.
 Girth measurements were taken using a Stanley 30m surveying tape measure in metric units.
 They have been recorded in centimetres, but given the